scientific-python/blog.scientific-python.org/content/posts/networkx/hacking-shortest-paths/index.md

 **Solution**: Create **two versions of each original node**: one for the **before checkpoint** state and one for **after checkpoint**.
 Edges from the original graph are duplicated within each state.
 Next, add the state transition edges: connect the pre-checkpoint version of each checkpoint node to its post-checkpoint version with an edge.

 This effectively models the constraint into the graph’s structure.
-Solution to the problem is equivalent to finding the shortest path from source ("before checkpoint") to target ("after checkpoint").
+The solution to the problem is equivalent to finding the shortest path from source ("before checkpoint") to target ("after checkpoint").

 #### Example: